Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

 \begin{rem} If, additionally, $X$ is closed, $T$ is Lipschitz and $\mu$ is $T$-invariant and ergodic, then the same conclusions hold under the assumption $k > \lid(\mu)$ (cf.~Remark~\ref{rem:SSOY-ID}). \end{rem}

+\begin{rem} In a recent paper \cite{BGS-predict_few_meas} we show that if $X$ is compact, $T$ is Lipschitz and $\mu$ is $T$-invariant, then for a prevalent Lipschitz observable $h$, the corresponding $k$-delay coordinate map is not injective on a set of full $\mu$-measure for $k < \hdim \mu$.
+If $\mu$ is additionally ergodic, then a prevalent Lipschitz observable $h$ is not almost surely (deterministically) $k$-predictable for $k < \hdim \mu$.
+Consequently, $\hdim \mu$ is the precise threshold for the number of delay measurements needed (and sufficient) for typical $\mu$-almost sure reconstruction and prediction for such systems. \end{rem}

 Note that Theorem~\ref{thm:SSOY1} follows directly from Theorem~\ref{thm:predict_prob} and Theorem~\ref{thm:almost_sure_predict_equiv}.
-In Section~\ref{sec:proof_predict_prob} we prove its extended version, given by Theorem~\ref{thm:predict_prob_ext}.
-In Section~\ref{sec:ex} we provide an example showing that neither the assumption $k > \hdim \mu$ nor the assumption $k > \uid(\mu)$ is sufficient to obtain continuity of the prediction map $S$ for a prevalent set of observables.
+In Section~\ref{sec:proof_predict_prob} we prove an extended version of Theorem~\ref{thm:predict_prob}, given by Theorem~\ref{thm:predict_prob_ext}.
+In Section~\ref{sec:ex} we provide an example showing that neither the assumption $k > \hdim \mu$ nor the assumption $k > \uid(\mu)$ is sufficient to obtain the continuity of the prediction map $S$ for a prevalent set of observables.